kachick/dotfiles/README.md

    ```bash
    nix run 'github:kachick/dotfiles#sudo_enable_nix_login_shells'
    ```
-1. If you have any problems with the installation steps, check both the [CI](.github/workflows/ci-home.yml) and the [wiki](https://github.com/kachick/dotfiles/wiki) and update them.
 1. If you are developing this repository, the simple reactivation is as follows.
    ```bash
    makers apply